boryanah/hybrid_eft_nbody/README.md

 # Main functions:

-fields -- load density and compute smoothed fields
+obtain_fields.py -- load density and compute smoothed fields (delta, delta_sq, nabla_sq, s)

-positions -- save positions weighted by fields for matter; save halos
+obtain_positions.py -- save positions weighted by fields for matter and also save halos

-templates -- assemble matter files and compute 15 terms using templates at given redshift
+obtain_templates.py -- assemble matter files and compute 15 terms using templates at given redshift

+obtain_theory.py -- interpolate between the LPT calculation on large scales and the N-body templates on small scales

-power -- assemble halo files and compute true halo-halo halo-matter and matter-matter
+obtain_power.py -- assemble halo files and compute true halo-halo halo-matter and matter-matter power spectra

+solve_power.py -- analytically fit the power spectrum given templates, true power and covariance

+project_Cl.py -- project the 3D power spectrum P(k,a) into the angular power spectrum C_ell

+# Extra functions:

-covariance -- probably should be getting covariance from elsewhere but computes jackknife errors given halo pos (needs assembling)
+obtain_covariance_gadget.py -- probably should be getting covariance from elsewhere but computes jackknife errors given halo pos (needs assembling)

-solve -- analytically fit the power spectrum given templates, true power and covariance

-fit -- fit using minimizing the power spectrum given templates, true power and covariance
+fit_power.py -- fit using minimizing the power spectrum given templates, true power and covariance

-# Also available functions:

-obtain_halo_positions, plot_templates and plot_density
+obtain_halo_positions.py -- save just the halo positions without any of the particle information

+plot_templates.py -- plot the 15 templates

+plot_density.py -- plot the density fields of the initial conditions

+# Simulations used:

+The simulations we are using are listed in bash_scripts/sim_names.txt.
+The cosmologies are c100-105, c112-113, c117-120, c125-126.

 # Memory usage:

+Note: We are now using the base sims, so all of the numbers below are off.

 convert to bigfile and compute fields for Sim1024 took 2663s on the login node (fell asleep! wasn't on purpose)